EPFL-VILAB/XTConsistency/README.md

 #### Training with consistency

 1) **Define locations for data, models, etc.:** Create a `jobinfo.txt` file and define the name of the job and the absolute path to `BASE_DIR` where data, models results would be stored, as shown in the folder structure above.
 An example config is provided in the starter code (`configs/jobinfo.txt`).
 To modify individual file paths eg. the models folder, change `MODELS_DIR` variable name in [utils.py](./utils.py#L25).

+   We won't cover downloading the Taskonomy dataset, which can be downloaded following the instructions [here](https://github.com/StanfordVL/taskonomy/tree/master/data)

-2) **Download perceptual networks:** If you haven't already, then download our [pretrained perceptual models](#Download-perceptual-networks) with the following command (1.6GB):
+2) **Download perceptual networks:** If you want to initialize from our pretrained models, then then [download them](#Download-perceptual-networks) with the following command (1.6GB):
     ```bash
     sh ./tools/download_percep_models.sh
     ```